Asawari-Nannaware/coffee-sales-dashhboard/README.md

 - **Customer Preferences**: Customers seem to prefer lighter roast profiles and larger package sizes, suggesting potential opportunities for product line extensions or promotions.
 - **Loyalty Program Impact**: The availability of a loyalty card appears to have a positive impact on customer retention and sales volume.

-This coffee sales dashboard provides a comprehensive overview of the market performance, enabling stakeholders to make informed decisions and drive business growth.
-The interactive nature of the dashboard allows for deeper analysis and exploration of the data, leading to valuable insights.# coffee-sales-dashhboard
-Excel analysis and dashboard for coffee sales data